 At the request of the inspector, the manager was asked to display a poster prominently within the agency's registered premises.
 The poster invited staff to give their views and provided staff with an electronic means of providing feedback to RQIA regarding the quality of service provision.
-Five responses were received and the details included within the report.
+No responses were received.